luapower/luajit/luajit.md

   * [LuaJIT's extensions from Lua 5.2](http://luajit.org/extensions.html#lua52),
     including those enabled with `DLUAJIT_ENABLE_LUA52COMPAT`
   * [OpenResty's extensions](https://github.com/openresty/luajit2#openresty-extensions)
+  * `package.exedir` module which returns the full path of the directory of the executable.
+  * `package.exepath` module which returns the full path of the executable.
   * `LUA_PATH` and `LUA_CPATH` supports `'!'` in Linux and OSX too.
   * `LUA_CPATH_DEFAULT` and `LUA_PATH_DEFAULT` were modified as described below.
   * the `terra` module is loaded when running `.t` files from the command line.